mate-academy/jv-program-common-mistakes/java-core/solid/fruit-shop-tests.md

     Storage.storage.clear();
 }
 ```
-#### Test your strategy and all handlers separately from each other and from services
-<b>Unit testing is isolated testing.
-Don't forget this.</b> <br>
+#### Unit testing is <ins>isolated</ins> testing
+Keep your strategy, handler, and service tests separate from each other.
+Each of them needs a separate test class with their corresponding test cases.

-Don't test your strategy in service (e.g. `FruitService`) where you use it.
-It's enough to create map with only one
+Don't test your strategy in service (e.g. `FruitService`).
+It's enough to create a map with only one handler (e.g. `Balance`).
-handler type (e.g. `Balance`) and test it works.

-Test all your handlers separately.
-Create test for every single handler and test as many scenarios as possible.